 One thing to keep in mind is that employers are more understanding of employment gaps in a down economy.
 In addition to high unemployment, there has also been a trend towards more hiring of temporary workers leaving more workers with time in between jobs.
 However, you still need to be prepared to respond to questions about the length of time you have been unemployed.

 What's the best way to answer questions about being out of work?
 Even though you may really need a job, it's important to maintain a positive attitude and to provide a detailed and convincing explanation as to why the job you are interviewing for will be a good fit in terms of your skills and interests.
 Employers will be hesitant to hire you if they think you are randomly targeting jobs out of desperation because you have been unemployed for a long period of time.

-When You Have Been Fired or Laid-Off
+Fired or Laid-Off

 The most difficult case to make will be for those who have been fired for cause and have been unemployed for an extended period of time.
 Mentioning taking the time to reassess job options or retrain can be an effective approach if you are seeking work in a different field.
 In these cases, be prepared to reference a weakness that limited your productivity in your last job, while also discussing the strengths you have that will lead to success in a new job.

 For example, if you are transitioning from an outside sales position to a customer support job, you could mention that you struggled in the sales job because you were not very effective at cold calling, but also mention that you excelled in satisfying current customers.

 Discussing a layoff can be tricky, as well.
 A layoff due to company or industry financial problems can be addressed directly in your cover letter.
 In this case, it can be helpful to reference any personal success in the job and briefly mention that financial difficulties that caused your former employer to downsize.